funcompbio/practical2/practical2.md

 `practical2` that you created before.
 During the rest of this practical, write all the Unix commands that you type in the terminal also in the text file.
-Please don't type them twice, first type them in the terminal window and once they work, then using the mouse copy and paste the command-line into the text editor.
+Please don't type them twice, first type them in the terminal window and once they work, then select the command-line using the mouse and finally copy and paste it into the text editor.
 Each time you copy a new line, save the file again.
 To keep a better record of what you are doing, add above each shell line a shell comment line, which always starts with one or more hash characters (`#`), for **example**: